hesther/espsim/workshop/README.md

 * A Gmail address so you can use Google Colabs (free, no registration, no installation) OR
 * A local installation of ESPsim and Jupyter

-Please note that the material in the following is still under construction.
-Please check back later!

 ## Colabs notebook
 Click on workshop_colab.ipynb and then on the "Open in Colab" Badge.